kyma-project/api-gateway/docs/user/tutorials/01-50-expose-and-secure-a-workload/v2alpha1/01-55-ip-based-access-with-xff.md

 3. To configure IP-based access to the exposed workload, create an AuthorizationPolicy resource.

     The selector specifies the workload for which access should be configured, and the **RemoteIpBlocks** field specifies the IP addresses for which access should be allowed.

     ```bash
+    cat <<EOF | kubectl apply -f -
     apiVersion: security.istio.io/v1beta1
     kind: AuthorizationPolicy
     metadata: